 Data can help us make better decisions, but only if we have access to it.

-Collecting data cross multiple international markets is no small feat, but Coca-Cola set themselves up for success in several key areas.
+Collecting data across multiple international markets is no small feat, but Coca-Cola set itself up for success in several key areas.
 The objectives of the campaign were clearly identified in the planning phase, which helped the Coke team establish the metrics of success.

 Because there was such a large digital component, the exact numbers of personalized cans could be tracked, measured, and reported on.
 This led to better logistical planning as the campaign moved into more countries.
 Lastly, regular and timely reporting on the campaign’s progress allowed the soda company to quickly iterate and optimize, which freed them to pursue the highest ROI activities year over year.

 A key part of the Wrike Way is identifying the right metrics and pulling in external analytics into your work management system.
 Having accurate and timely data enables quick course correction.
 The Wrike Way offers some practical suggestions for using data in your decision-making:

 - Bring all the conversations into one place.
 The brilliant and easily trackable #ShareACoke hashtag was put on all marketing materials so Coke’s team could keep a pulse on the conversation happening across social networks.
 Without it, the company’s visibility in what discussions were evolving would’ve been limited.

 - Tie your tools together.
 The Coke team examined a variety of data points when they built the campaign—from calculating the number of personalized cans printed at their shopping mall kiosks to the names appearing on their interactive billboard.
 By connecting these systems together and funneling their data into one place, the team easily monitored the health of the campaign in near real-time and iterated as needed.

 - Visualize your reporting.
 Internal presentations, using easy-to-read charts and graphs, kept everyone within the organization apprised of results.
 Having the data presented in an easy-to-digest manner gave everyone clarity to determine what steps to take next.